 - Cover sandboxes when not in use and keep garden areas protected.

-- Wash your hands thoroughly after disposing of animal faeces.
+- Wash your hands thoroughly after disposing of animal faces.

 - Discuss the most practical, effective parasite prevention program for your pets.